 “Handwriting is a lifelong skill that needs to be developed.
 We need to help young people reframe their thinking.
 It’s not doing it ‘the long way’.
 Writing is essential and goes hand in hand with thinking critically and creatively,” says Jessica.

-What To Try: High School
+What to Try: High School